TreezCode/Liri-Node-App/README.md

 ## How to Use 🤔

 The user has four options, or commands, to choose from.
-The command chosen, combined with a specific "parameter" set by the user, will return a table of logged data.
+The command chosen, combined with a specific "parameter", or input, set by the user will return a table of logged data.

 The `commands` are: